JekabsIlkens/blog-system-concept/README.md

 ### Ensure you have the following installed:
 - PHP (version 8.2 or later)
 - Composer (for PHP dependencies)
-- Npm (for frontend dependencies and asset building)
+- Node/npm (for frontend dependencies and asset building)
-- MySQL or PostgreSQL for a local database server
+- MySQL or PostgreSQL (for a local database server)

 ## Instructions on how to install and run the application